dima-brook/w3f_application/application_only_protocol.md

 The project is comprised of 2 interdependant deliverables:

-1. The XP.network Relay Chain Protocol, which will enable parachains to communicate their smart contracts in a language agnostic "intention" format.
-It is designed to keep track of the "TopicId" representing a negotiated TX.
+1. The XP.network Relay Chain Protocol, which will enable parachains to communicate keeping track of the state change of every transaction with the TopicId.

 2. A Substrate Pallet implementing the XP.network Relay Chain protocol.